Burntcoat Head Park

 Make memories in East Hants at Burntcoat Head Park, home of the world’s highest recorded tides.

-Nature comes alive with water levels reaching 16 meters higher at peak tide compared to low tide… Flowing freshwater rivers boast tide pools where you can find hermit crabs and snails.
+Nature comes alive with water levels reaching 16 metres higher at peak tide compared to low tide… check out the marine life in the tide pools like hermit crabs and snails.

 Ideas for your day at Burntcoat Head Park:

 - Take a guided tour that allows you to explore the ocean floor and learn about the Fundy phenomenon and its natural treasures (tours are available from May-October) Pack a picnic and spend the day walking, exploring and enjoying the beach